Maradox/osmdroid-wiki/FAQ.md

 Update, turning off hardware acceleration is generally not required unless you have specific problems with a given device

+This condition can also occur if you somehow manage to change the screen resolution of your android device or virtual machine and do not reboot before launching osmdroid.

 ## Night Mode